 Figure 2: Box packing materials.
 Approximately 4 layers of cheesecloth in the bottom of the box prevent soil loss but allow water to drain freely.
 A leveling gage consisting of acrylic glass sandwiched between two wooden boards is as wide as the box (20 cm) and as deep (2.5 cm) as the difference between the sides of the box (7.5 cm) and the top of the gutter (5 cm).
 By resting the board on the lip of the box the acrylic glass is used to grade soil to the depth of the gutter.

-Figure 3: Positioning the platform.
-Position the platform so that when the packed soil boxes are in position, they all have the same slope.
-For this study, the desired slope was 3 percent.
-While holding a board level, position the platform so that the down slope, gutter end of the box is 3 cm below the upslope end.
-The platform should be level in the cross slope direction.

-Figure 4: Rainfall simulator controls beginning from the water source and progressing through the plumbing system to the nozzle.
+Figure 3: Rainfall simulator controls beginning from the water source and progressing through the plumbing system to the nozzle.
 (1) Single lever ball valve: This is a quick shutoff valve.
 Lever in line with pipe is on; lever at 90 degree angle across pipe is off.
 Use this valve to turn flow on and off without disturbing valves that control pressure and flow rate.
 Open fully and close fully.
 Do not try to use this valve to control flow rate.
 (2) Sediment filter: Check filter periodically and replace element as needed to prevent clogging with sediment.
 (3) Pressure regulator valve: This valve controls the pressure in the line from this point forward.
 Too much pressure may break pipes, hoses or connections.
 (4) In-line flow control valve (Gate valve): This valve is used to fine tune the flow to the nozzle in order to achieve the desired flow rate and nozzle pressure.
 (5) Flow meter: Measures approximate flow rate.
 (6) Pressure gauge: Measures approximate pressure at the nozzle.

+Figure 4: Positioning the platform.
+Position the platform so that when the packed soil boxes are in position, they all have the same slope.
+For this study, the desired slope was 3 percent.
+While holding a board level, position the platform so that the down slope, gutter end of the box is 3 cm below the upslope end.
+The platform should be level in the cross slope direction.

 Figure 5: Boxes positioned on the platform for rainfall simulation.
 Place 5 or 6 boxes in marked positions for each rainfall simulation event.
 Avoid positioning a box directly under the nozzle to prevent dripping directly onto a box surface.